Lost in Beijing: Alternate versions

-Lost in Beijings brief release in China consisted of a version very different from the versions seen at Berlin or in the United States.
+Lost in Beijings brief release in China consisted of a version very different from the versions seen in Berlin and in the United States.
 Complying with SARFT demands, the filmmakers excised nearly 20 minutes from the film, including an entire subplot wherein Elaine Jin's character has an affair with Tong Dawei's younger man as revenge for her husband's infidelities.
 Other sensitive topics such as tangential references to prostitution were also cut, as was the murder of Xiao Mei, one of Pingguo's friends and fellow masseuse.
 Some of the changes seemed minor, but were meant to further align the film with the government's conceptions of justice and fairness.
 Pingguo, for example, does not accept money at the end of the Chinese version, so that she would leave without having had her character compromised.

 The very last scene in the New Yorker Films DVD release ends simply with Pingguo leaving Lin Dong's apartment, presumedly to start a life on her own.
 There is no reference to Lin Dong and An Kun following her.